gomezarroyo/CHSL2019/alignment_bwa.md

 -jar /home/ubuntu/bin/picard.jar #find the directory were PICARD tools are

 ## Mark **duplicated sequences** from the previously name_sorted BAM file
-we will use the MarkDuplicates picard tool
+we will use the MarkDuplicates tool

 ```